MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/multilateral-federation-solution-one.md

 If on-premises Active Directory is also being used, then [AD is configured](../hybrid/whatis-hybrid-identity.md) with hybrid identities.
 Implementing this Azure AD with Cirrus Bridge solution provides:

-* **A Security Assertion Markup Language (SAML) bridge**--Enables you to configure multilateral federation and participation in InCommon and EduGAIN.
+* **A Security Assertion Markup Language (SAML) bridge** - Enables you to configure multilateral federation and participation in InCommon and EduGAIN.
 The SAML bridge also enables you to configure Azure AD conditional access policies, app assignment, governance, and other features for each multilateral federation app.

 * **CAS bridge** - Enables you to provide protocol translation to support on-premises CAS apps to authenticate with Azure AD.
 The CAS bridge enables you to configure Azure AD conditional access policies, app assignment, and governance for all CAS apps, as a whole.